-(b) Liquidity Risk
+b) Liquidity Risk

 Liquidity risk is the risk that the Company will encounter difficulty in satisfying financial obligations as they become due.
 The Company's approach to managing liquidity risk is to provide reasonable assurance that it will have sufficient funds to meet liabilities when due.
 The Company manages its liquidity risk by forecasting cash flows required by operations and anticipated investing and financing activities.
-At January 31, 2013, the Company had cash of \$3,258,914 (April 30, 2012: \$1,337,889) available to apply against short-term business requirements and current liabilities of \$55,109 (April 30, 2012: \$163,501).
+At April 30, 2013, the Company had cash and cash equivalents of \$2,550,244 (2012: \$1,337,889) available to apply against short-term business requirements and current liabilities of \$66,128 (2012: \$163,501).
 All of the Company's financial liabilities have contractual maturities of less than 45 days and are subject to normal trade terms.

-(c) Market Risk
+c) Market Risk

 Market risk is the risk that the fair value of, or future cash flows from, the Company's financial instruments will significantly fluctuate due to changes in market prices.
-The value of financial instruments can be affected by changes in interest rates, foreign currency rates and other market prices.
+The value of financial instruments can be affected by changes in interest rates, foreign exchange rates and other market prices.
 Management closely monitors commodity prices, individual equity movements and the stock market to determine the appropriate course of action to be taken by the Company.